A sugar town that is surrounded by a number of significant national parks and nature reserves.

 The next headland south of Sarina Beach is Freshwater Point, and beyond there is the coastal settlement of Armstrong Beach.
 It is 9 km south-east of Sarina.
 The settlement dates at least from the early 1960s when a population of 26 was recorded.
 Armstrong Beach has a caravan park and numerous holiday shacks.
 Armstrong Beach is the only settlement on the coast between Sarina and Green Hill, 40 km to the south.
 Located 7 km east of Sarina, it has a scattering of holiday houses, a store and a caravan park.
 The 3.6 km long beach lies 4 km inside Llewellyn Bay.
 These are relatively safe and usually calm beaches that can only be used for swimming at high tide when the tidal flats are covered.
 Most residents either launch their boats from the creek at high tide to fish the creek and bay, or fish the creek from the shore.

-Perpetua Point forms the northern entrance to the large, shallow Sarina Inlet, that has predominantly mangrove-fringed shores extending up to 10 km inland, where the sizeable Plane Creek flows into the system at Sarina.
+Perpetua Point forms the northern entrance to the large, shallow Sarina Inlet, that has predominantly mangrove-fringed shores extending up to 10 km inland,.
 The inlet entrance is 2 km across, a 500 metre long causeway across tidal flats links the peninsula with Armstrong beach.
-The Sarina beach Road skirts the top end of the beach and there is a 4WD track to some shacks out on the southern end of the beach below Point Salisbury, but otherwise the beach is undeveloped.
-The beach is protected from direct wave attack by Freshwater Point, which extends 4 km to the east, and the entrance tidal shoals of Sarina Inlet.
+The Sarina Beach Road skirts the top end of the beach, which is protected from direct wave attack by Freshwater Point, and the entrance tidal shoals of Sarina Inlet.
 All six beaches here are rarely used for swimming, hoever it is one of the main fishing sites for the region.
 There is also rock fishing on Freshwater Point and off the Deception Inlet points.

 A miniature sugar mill and distillery, it provides an ideal adventure for all ages, where visitors have the opportunity to see the process of sugar and distillation of rum and other alcoholic beverages.
 Open all year round, visitors of any age can enjoy a fully personalised guided tour of the entire facility and see firsthand how sugar is grown, processed, milled and distilled in the unique miniature mill.
 The tour take you on a 'touchy-feely-tasty' journey of three generations of farming sugar cane.
 Enjoy a complimentary taste or two of products produced in the mini distillery.
 Lime and Mango gourmet sauces, liqueurs and schnapps available for purchase.